-Born in Co.
-Down, Northern Ireland, Eileen grew up by the town of Bangor on the shores of Belfast Lough, within sight and sound of the sea.
-She obtained her initial Joint Honours BA in Art and Italian from Aberystwyth University, attending the Academia di Belle Arti di Ravenna during her year abroad from September 1973 until early July 1974.
-At this time, she specialised in Etching, Lithography and History of Art.
+Born in Newtownards, Co.
+Down, Northern Ireland, my maiden name Cairns, I grew up by the town of Bangor on the shores of Belfast Lough, within sight and sound of the sea.
+I obtained my initial Joint Honours BA in Art and Italian from Aberystwyth University, attending the Academia di Belle Arti di Ravenna during my year abroad from September 1973 until early July 1974 and at this time, specialised in Etching, Lithography and History of Art.

-Eileen returned to Ireland after her graduation and worked in Belfast at the height of the Troubles from the mid 1970s to the early 1980s.
-Her posts here included as Student Nurse in the Royal Belfast Hospital for Sick Children, Italian Translator and Interpreter for Mackies Textile Machinery Firm, Art Therapist in the Geriatric Unit, Royal Victoria Hospital, Belfast and a short period of work in the Fine Art Department of Belfast Central Library.
+I returned to Ireland after graduation and worked in Belfast at the height of the Troubles from the mid 1970s to the early 1980s.
+Posts here included as Student Nurse in the Royal Belfast Hospital for Sick Children, Italian Translator and Interpreter for Mackies Textile Machinery Firm, Art Therapist in the Geriatric Unit, Royal Victoria Hospital, Belfast and a short period of work in the Fine Art Department of Belfast Central Library.

-Her marriage in 1981 led to a move to England and she began working as a Freelance Artist working to commission and for exhibition while bringing up a daughter and son.
-At this time, she specialised in pen and ink drawing and pastel painting.
-The onset of a neurological illness affecting her muscles led her to explore embroidery as an art form and in 1993 she started on the path to stitch as principal form of creative activity.
+Marriage in 1981 led to my moving to England and I began working as a Freelance Artist working to commission and for exhibition while bringing up a daughter and son.
+At this time, I specialised in pen and ink drawing and pastel painting.
+The onset of a neurological illness affecting my muscles led to my exploring embroidery as an art form and in 1993 I started on the path to stitch as principal form of creative activity.

-At this time, besides her involvement in visual art, she also wrote poetry, and had poems published in volumes including two anthologies of poetry by women, The West in Her Eye and Her Mind’s Eye.
-She also had an illustration in Images for Africa published by Water Aid.
+Besides my involvement in visual art, I have also written poetry throughout my life and have had poems published in collections including two anthologies of poetry by women, The West in Her Eye and Her Mind’s Eye.
+I continue to write and to be published in both writing and artwork.

-With their children grown up, Eileen and her husband, Arthur, moved to North Wales in 2006 where they have made their home.
-In 2009 she returned to Aberystwyth University and obtained an MA in Art and Art History and she now continues at the university to study part-time for a PhD in Fine Art.
-Within this, she is exploring the symbiotic relationship between stitch sound and word through the prism of the Troubles in Northern Ireland in the 1970s and 1980s.
+With our children grown up, in 2006 my husband, Arthur, and I moved to North Wales where we have made our home near the beautiful Mawddach Estuary.
+I returned to Aberystwyth University in 2009 and obtained a Masters Degree in Art and Art History and now continue at the university to study part-time for a PhD in Fine Art.
+Within this, I am exploring the symbiotic relationship between stitch, sound and word through the prism of my experiences of the Troubles in Northern Ireland.